thekhalifa/dupeguru/README.md

     $ python package.py

+For Windows, this script requires NSIS compiler to be present on the `PATH`, see `Generate Windows Installer` section

 ### Generate Ubuntu packages

     $ bash -c "pyvenv --system-site-packages env && source env/bin/activate && pip install -r requirements.txt && python3 build.py --clean && python3 package.py"

+### Generate Windows Installer

+dupeGuru switched to using [Nullsoft Scriptable Install System (NSIS)][nsis] for installation.
+This is a prerequisite for packaging dupeGuru, however, it is run as the last step, so the dist directory will still contain all the files necessary.

+The winmake.bat script will add the standard NSIS location (i.e. `C:\Program Files (x86)\NSIS`) to the `PATH` before calling the `package.py` script to compile the NSIS script `scripts/dupeguru.nsi` If you have NSIS installed elsewhere, you have to change that location at the top of the winmake.bat script or include it in the PATH environment variable.

 ### Running tests